Back to Sea Level – Lima Peru

 The hotel is beautiful and right across from the beach in the upscale Miraflores neighborhood.
-It was great to be back in a nice big hotel with a huge bed and hi-speed internet access.
+It is great to be back in a nice big hotel with a huge bed and hi-speed internet access.

 While at dinner I met Javier, a tax lawyer for the Peruvian government who lives in the neighborhood.
-He was with his sister and her boyfriend who were going out dancing after dinner in the Barranco neighborhood just down the beach and invited me to come along.
+He is with his sister and her boyfriend who are going out dancing after dinner in the Barranco neighborhood.
+It’s just down the beach and they invite me to come along.

-The next day the weather was lousy so I took advantage of the morning to catch up on some sleep.
-I spent a little time checking out Lima that afternoon and quickly realized there wasn’t much I wanted to see and before long it was time to head to the airport again.
+The next day the weather is lousy so I take advantage of the morning to catch up on some sleep.
+I spend a little time checking out Lima that afternoon but fatigue gets the best of me after a few hours.

-We take off from Lima at 9:30pm and 4 1/2 hours later we landed in Bonaire and everyone had to get off the plane while they changed crews, fueled and cleaned the plane.
-After an hour in the airport, which consisted of one room with enough seats for about half the people on the flight, we re-boarded the plane at 3:00am for the continuing flight to Amsterdam.
+We take off from Lima at 9:30pm and 4 1/2 hours later we land in Bonaire.
+Everyone has to get off the plane while they change crews, fuel and clean the plane.
+After an hour in the airport, which consists of one room with enough seats for about half the people on the flight, we re-board the plane at 3:00am for the continuing flight to Amsterdam.

-The only thing I did like about KLM was that they give their business class passengers a cute little gift at the end of the flight.
+But there is one thing I did like about KLM.
+They give all business class passengers a cute little gift at the end of the flight.
 You get to choose a miniature model of one of the old Dutch houses along the canals in Amsterdam and other old-age towns in Holland.

 Tomorrow – on to Croatia!